howToCodeWell/code-of-conduct/README.md

 - Spamming

 ## Discord/Twitch
-- There is a 3 strike rule which ends in a ban.
+There is a 3 strike rule which ends in a ban.
 This is subject to user behavior.
 A first strike will be issued as a warning message and it will provide informations about the wrong behaviour.
 A second strike could result in a temporary suspensions.
 If the user persists in his conduct he will incur in a ban.

 **_The 3 strike rule will not be applied to behaviours considered serious and will result in an instant ban.
 Such cases are:_**
 - Sharing content that is directly threatening someone's physical or financial state.
 - Sharing content glorifying or promoting self-harm or suicide.
 - Sharing any kind of pornography which depicts minors.
-- Circumnventing previous bans.
+- Circumventing previous bans.
 - Any illegal activity.

 ## YouTube